Disgusting, Disturbing and Gory: Top Halloween Artworks

 Damien Hirst

 We have selected two particularly disgusting artworks for this list: Black Sun (2004) and Fear of Death (Full Skull) (2007).
-Damien Hirst really pushed the boundaries of disgusting materials with his series of fly artworks, pieces made of flies (yuck!) and resin.
-Although these may seem like completely normal artworks, once you get close… Well, maybe it’s not even a good idea to get close - just a tip!
+Damien Hirst pushed the boundaries of disgusting materials with his series of fly artworks, pieces made of flies and resin.

 If this site-specific installation by Chiharu Shiota was available for rent… wouldn’t it make for the perfect Halloween party venue?
 Shiota creates installations by surrounding everyday objects with threads of interwoven wool, making them seem lost in another dimension...
 In Silence (2008) looks like a massive black web, and we can almost hear evil spiders crawling around the grand piano playing chilling songs… This artwork manages to be equally beautiful and spooky - just observe how intricate the strands are!
 We’re truly impressed by this one!